 - Report lost or stolen cards.

 Immediately reporting a lost or stolen credit card reduces the window of opportunity for anyone to make any unauthorized transactions.
 It’s also one of the criteria for fraud protection.

-- Even if you think you’ve simply misplaced your card, call your credit card company to inform them so they’ll keep a close eye on your account.
+Even if you think you’ve simply misplaced your card, call your credit card company to inform them so they’ll keep a close eye on your account.
 You may even be able to freeze your account while looking for your card.
-For example, Discover lets you temporarily lock your card using their mobile app to prevent unauthorized charges.
+For example, Tangerine lets you temporarily freeze your credit card online to prevent unauthorized charges.